 Non-degree students cannot become candidates for a degree or certificate until they have changed their classification to undergraduate degree student.

 High school students admitted as non-degree students who wish to continue at Columbia State after graduation from high school must reapply for admission and be formally admitted to the College as degree students.
 Non-degree students who have previously taken credit courses at Columbia State and who return to the College after being absent for one semester (excluding summer) must file an application for readmission and submit any required documentation.

-Audit Students are students who wish to audit (sit in) a credit course without earning credit.
+Audit Students are students who wish to sit in a credit course without earning credit.
 Students who wish to audit a course(s) must obtain approval of the dean of the academic division in which the course(s) is offered.
 Approval is granted on an individual class basis according to available space and is limited to unrestricted classes.
 Students are required to complete an Application for Admission.
 Applicants are required to submit a one-time nonrefundable fee of \$10 with their initial Application for Admission.

 Prior to the last day to add a class a student may change from audit to credit; however, all admission requirements must be met.
-Credit students wishing to change to audit in lieu of dropping a course may do so by following the proper change of registration procedures.
+Credit students wishing to change to audit in lieu of dropping a course may do so by following the proper procedures for a change of registration status.

-Undergraduate Special Students are students who have graduated from high school or who have earned a $GED{\odot}$ equivalency with a composite score of at least 450 but do not wish to be admitted as undergraduate degree students.
+Undergraduate Special Students are students who have graduated from high school or who have earned a High School Equivalency Diploma (GED® with a composite score of a least 450 or HiSET® with a composite of at least 45) but do not wish to be admitted as undergraduate degree students.
 Students are required to complete an Application for Admission.
 Applicants are required to submit a one-time nonrefundable fee of \$10 with their initial Application for Admission.

-Students who have not attended an institution of higher education must submit an official high school transcript or $GED{\otimes}$ scores.
+Students who have not attended an institution of higher education must submit an official high school transcript or High School Equivalency Diploma (GED® or HiSET®).
 Students who have attended an institution of higher education must submit an official transcript from the last institution attended.